Canon 650D vs Nikon D1H

 |5.||Canon 1200D||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |8.||Canon G1 X||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |10.||Canon 1100D||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |15.||Nikon D2H||Y||- / -||-||-||-||2.0||-||-||-|

 |16.||Nikon D1X||Y||- / -||-||-||-||FW||-||-||-|

 Studio photographers will appreciate that the Nikon D1H (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 650D and the D1H have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the D1H have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 650D Manual (free pdf) or the online Nikon D1H Manual.
+Further information on the features and operation of the 650D and D1H can be found, respectively, in the Canon 650D Manual (free pdf) or the online Nikon D1H Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 650D and the Nikon D1H?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.